bigtoga/Examples/Cloud - Azure/AZ-500/Networking/Application Security Groups.md

 # Scope of ASGs

-ASGs are scoped to a resource group
+ASGs are scoped to a single virtual network
-- Cannot include "things" that are not in the same resource group
+- Cannot include "things" that are not in the same vnet
-- Can be applied to all subnets and vnets in the rg
+- Can be applied to all subnets of the vnet

 Powershell resources
 - [Add a NIC to an ASG](https://docs.microsoft.com/en-us/powershell/module/az.network/set-aznetworkinterfaceipconfig?view=azps-4.7.0)